Layr-Labs/eigenlayer-contracts/docs/core/RewardsCoordinator.md

     * `IERC20 token`: the ERC20 token to be claimed
     * `uint256 amount`: the amount of the ERC20 token to be claimed

+`processClaim` is a simple wrapper function which calls out to the internal function `_processClaim`, which holds all of the necessary logic.

-`processClaim` will first call `_checkClaim` to verify the merkle proofs against the `DistributionRoot` at the specified `rootIndex`.
+`_processClaim` will first call `_checkClaim` to verify the merkle proofs against the `DistributionRoot` at the specified `rootIndex`.
 This is done by first performing a merkle proof verification of the earner's `EarnerTreeMerkleLeaf` against the `DistributionRoot` and then for each tokenIndex, verifying each token leaf against the earner's `earnerTokenRoot`.

 The caller must be the set claimer address in the `claimerFor` mapping or the earner themselves if the claimer is not set.